 14. Pla Pao

 Pla Pao is a Thai grilled fish.
 The most common types are Pla Nin (Tilapia), Pla Duk Dam (Catfish), and Pla Duk Yan (Snakehead fish).
 The fish is first gutted and then stuffed with pandanus leaves and lemongrass.
-Next, the stuffed fish is covered with rock salt and flour before being barbequed over a charcoal flame for the slightly charred flavour.
-The fish is served with a chilli and lime dipping sauce that perfectly compliments its smokey taste.Where to try:Lang Ram Meang Pla Pao is an excellent Pla Pao restaurant, serving up a vast variety of grilled fish delight.
+Next, the stuffed fish is covered with rock salt and flour before being barbequed over a charcoal flame for the slightly charred flavor.
+The fish is served with a chili and lime dipping sauce that perfectly compliments its smokey taste.Where to try:Lang Ram Meang Pla Pao is an excellent Pla Pao restaurant, serving up a vast variety of grilled fish delight.
 It is located at 439 Rath-Uthit Road in Min Buri, Bangkok.

 15. Gaeng Massaman